-As used in the Layoff and Hours of Work Articles, seniority is calculated by the number of full time equivalent months (or hours) of University of California Merced service excluding employment prior to a break in service.
+As used in the Layoff Article, seniority is calculated by the number of full time equivalent months (or hours) of University of California Merced service excluding employment prior to a break in service.
 When employees have the same number of full-time equivalent months (or hours), the employee with the most recent date of appointment is considered the least senior.